Computational Physics, Course 509 - Physics Applications of Computers

 Literature:

-2. Introduction to Computer Simulation Methods by H. Gould, J Tobocnik and W. Christian
+2. An introduction to Computer Simulation Methods by H. Gould, J Tobocnik and W. Christian

 3. Electronic Structure, Basic Theory and Practical Methods by Richard M. Martin(Very good book for the Density functional part of the course)